Balwant Singh Rajoana

 Balwant Singh Rajoana was convicted for the assassination of Beant Singh (former Chief Minister of Punjab) on 31 August 1995.
 Rajoana was sentenced to death on 1 August 2007 by a special CBI court in Chandigarh.
 Beant Singh was killed by Balwant Singh's associate Dilawar Singh Babbar and Balwant Singh was the backup human bomb to be used had Dilawar failed in his mission.

 Although Rajoana was arrested, convicted, and sentenced to death for his involvement in the assassination, his execution has been stayed multiple times due to various legal proceedings and appeals.

 Early years

 Balwant Singh Rajoana was born in Rajoana Kalan village near Raikot in Ludhiana district of Punjab in a Sikh family on 23 August 1967.
 As a child, he was fond of reading ghazals, novels and poetry.
 The works of Surjit Paatar and Jaswant Singh Kanwal played an important role in shaping his ideology.
+He was adopted by Jaswant Singh in 1993, a military veteran, after his father Malkeet Singh died.
+Rajoana joined the Punjab Police on 1 October 1987 and was a constable but became under the influence of Babbar Khalsa International and blamed Beant Singh for extrajudicial killings of Sikh youth and believed his siblings Harpinder Singh Goldy and Amandeep Kaur were killed by the Punjab police.

 Assassination of Beant Singh

 In Punjab between 1992 and 1995, at a time when the Khalistan separatist movement was active in the state and the Indian government was aggressively seeking to control the movement.
 It is alleged that, during Beant Singh's tenure, upwards of twenty-five thousand of Sikh civilians disappeared or were killed and their bodies cremated by the police in extrajudicial executions.
 Rajoana, who was a police constable at that time, conspired with Dilawar Singh Jaisinghvala, a police officer, to kill Beant Singh.
 Based on a coin toss, Dilawar Singh Jaisinghvala was chosen to be the suicide bomber with Rajoana as a backup.
 The attack on 31 August 1995 resulted in the death of Beant Singh and 17 others, and, on 25 December 1997, Rajoana confessed his involvement.